Search within this site

 The beach isn't the best place for swimming due to the proximity of so many fishing boats and their associated pollution, as well as drainage from the pluvial canal, though it's not that bad usually except after rainstorms.
 You'll find a walkway running the length of the waterfront called "El Andador del Pescador" (Fisherman's Walk) where many good seafood restaurants can be found.
 Please see my RESTAURANTS page for recommended eateries.

-Another fairytale beach is Playa Manzanillo which is between Playa Larga and the bay of Zihuatanejo.
-It's possible to walk there but only for the stout and sturdy adventuresome.
+Another fairytale beach is Playa Manzanillo which is located in the Bahía de Potosí between Playa Larga and the mouth of the Zihuatanejo Bay.
+It's possible to walk there but only for the stout and sturdy and adventuresome.
 It's much more convenient to hire a boat at the pier.
-If my friend Hector Olea is available he'll prepare a lunch right on the beach for you with either what he catches on the way over, or a fresh market-bought fish (usually the former).
-The bay at Manzanillo is perfect for snorkeling or simply enjoying the unspoiled beauty of millions of years of evolution with the spectacular view of the guano-covered islands called Los Morros De Potosí which resemble a pair of half-submerged elephants (with a little imagination), a favorite hiding-place for pirates in days of yore.
+The bay at Manzanillo is perfect for snorkeling or simply enjoying the unspoiled beauty of millions of years of evolution with the spectacular view of the guano-covered islands called Los Morros de Potosí which resemble a pair of half-submerged elephants (with a little imagination), a favorite hiding-place for pirates in days of yore.

 The government's local land development agency known by its acronym FIBAZI has plans to privatize and develop this little parcel of paradise.
 Help us to save it and preserve it as a park by writing to the Mexican government's Secretary of Ecology and Natural Resources known by its acronym SEMARNAT.
 Hopefully they can do something to help save this beautiful natural treasure.